EarlySEO LogoEarlySEO Docs

 1. Write and publish an article in the EarlySEO dashboard

-3. Your Flask app fetches JSON at request time via the earlyseo-blog package
+3. Your Flask app fetches articles at request time via the earlyseo-blog package

 4. Articles include SEO metadata automatically